DeclanMcIntosh/monodepthV2tf/README.md

 ### Running trainer

-To train the model run trainig.py, ensuring existance of pre-trained weights in monodepthV2tf folder, and ensuring accurate data exists.
+To train the model run training.py, ensuring existence of pre-trained weights in monodepthV2tf folder, and ensuring accurate data exists.

 ## Evaluating

 A single script solution has been provided to evaluate the models, The correct placement of folders with data must be provided to evaluate the model.

 test.py can be run with both the provided trained models present in the monodepthV2tf directory, and existing test data.
 This script will print out all results described in the report.
 Additionally it can be given a flag to generate a random output of the network displayed with the corresponding input value for all the scales.

-This can be achived by setting the "visualize" flag to True in this file, pressing any button on these popup windows will continue evaluating that model.
+This can be achieved by setting the "visualize" flag to True in this file, pressing any button on these popup windows will continue evaluating that model.
 Models are evaluated one after the other.